 During the project, Softing also provided training to Schneider Electric employees as well as the client’s operations and maintenance team, whose previous focus had naturally been the Yokogawa systems.
 The deployment of an additional local technical support team during project commissioning ensured the successful acceptance of this proof of concept involving several different manufacturers.

 “Both of the teams at Schneider Electric and the oilfield operating company were very happy with the gateway technology and the support provided by Softing,” said George Melico, Lead Engineer at Schneider Electric.
 “So when the next expansion stage was due in 2018, we once again chose Softing gateways — this time picking the new FG 200 version.”
 This lets the facility operator continue to deploy its preferred Foxboro controller solution from Schneider while also exploiting the low-cost, operator-friendly FOUNDATION Fieldbus technology in the field.

-The tDS-732i tiny device server is a serial-to-Ethernet device server that is designed to add...
+The DS-2200i is a serial-to-ethernet device server that is designed to add Ethernet and internet...

 The edgeConnector Siemens v1.20 software module is based on container technology and connects...